umarwaseeem/DSA-Hacktober-Fest-2022/README.md

 <img src ="images/fork.jpg" >

-- Write what you want in the proper file.<br/>
+- Write what you want in the proper file.<br/><br/>
-    Two ways to write:
+    Two ways to write: <br/>
   - Clone the repo or download the zip folder and write into it. (download the code)
-  - Press dot on the main page of the forked repository on your account, `VS Code Web` will open and then write into it.
+  - Press dot on the main page of the forked repository on your account, `VS Code Web` will open and then write into it.<br/><br/>
-- Once you are done writing, add the necessary files with `➕ button` in github or use `git add --all`.
+- Once you are done writing, add the necessary files with `➕ button` in github or use `git add --all`.<br/><br/>
-- Then commit the files using the `✔ button` in vs code or use command `git commit -m "message"` command where in `message`, you will write a message about whatever you added.
+- Then commit the files using the `✔ button` in vs code or use command `git commit -m "message"` command where in `message`, you will write a message about whatever you added.<br/><br/>

 <img src = "images/vsCode.png">